TLILIC3018 – Licence to drive a multi-combination vehicle

 The Multi Combination Licence course involves training in both the theoretical and practical criteria as required under the AQF and HVCBA.
 It also includes the final competency assessment.
 Courses can generally be completed in one day unless a student requires a little more time working on a particular skill.
 At Core Driving School it is our goal to ensure all students are equipped with all the necessary skills required to pass their assessment with confidence.

 Under AQF and HVCBA, drivers are assessed against specific criteria relating to the safe operation of heavy vehicles.
 The assessment is then conducted under a range of conditions.
 The assessor must be accredited by the Transport for NSW and it is a requirement under AQF and HVCBA that your training and assessment are conducted by different assessors.
 At Core Driving School we look after this for you and ensure that the assessor that delivers your training will not be the same assessor that conducts your Final Competency Assessment.

 To be eligible to attend an MC licence course you must;

-- Have held a HR or HC Licence, or equivalent for 12 months or more.
-If some of this time is on a P2 HR, then that time counts, but you can’t upgrade or practice MC driving until you hold a full licence.
+- Have held an HR or HC Licence or equivalent for 12 months or more.
+Please note you can only practice MC driving and upgrade to an MC licence when you hold a full licence.